saviogl/sails-hook-jwt-auth/README.md

 ```

 #Model
-This hook set up a basic `User` model with some defaults attributes required to implement the jwt authentication
+This hook sets up a basic `User` model with some defaults attributes required to implement the jwt authentication
 scheme.

 ```